 Social Factors and Wellbeing

 The answer is blood pressure, and hence also heart health.
 (The link is arteries: high blood pressure can damage the blood vessels or arteries.
 Damaged arteries are more prone to develop plaques.
 If a piece of plaque comes free it can prevent the free flow of blood to the arteries leading to the heart.
 This can cause heart disease.)
-The way ‘reduce salt’ messages are presented makes it seem like there is unshakable evidence behind the advice, which isn’t the case.

 Why are some people more affected than others?
 Why are some groups in a population more affected than others?